 Latte is Italian for Milk

 The “latte”, without a diacritical mark, is a shortened American form of the Italian caffè-latte, which means “milk coffee”.
-Years ago, before the American version made it well-known, ordering a latte in Italy would have fetched you a glass or mug of milk.
+Years ago, before the American version made it well-known, ordering a latte in Italy would have fetched you a glass or a mug of milk.
 It’s probably okay to order it in Italian restaurants now, but I wouldn’t bet on it.

-How to Mimic a Latte
+Coffee Like Starbucks – How to Mimic a Latte

 What you end up is a strong cup of coffee, which is a simple latte.
 If you want to turn it into a cappuccino, add whipped cream to the top.
-If you want to turn it into a mocha, add a spoonful of sweetened, powdered chocolate.
+If you want to turn it into a mocha, add a spoonful of powdered chocolate.

 Why go to Starbucks instead of Drinking Coffee at Home?

 It seems that people are always “on the go” and don’t take the time to stop and enjoy the simple pleasures in life.
 Perhaps it’s a social thing to stop at a coffee shop on the way to work or on the way home, even when it’s out-of-the-way.
 Perhaps it’s just laziness.